Last updated:

 In Fiscal Year (FY) 2023, nearly 335,000 Venezuelans entered the country via a land crossing.
 After Mexicans, Venezuelans were the second-largest nationality stopped at the U.S. border, surpassing Cubans, Guatemalans and Hondurans.

-It is expected that Venezuela will hold a presidential vote in 2024.
-Even before the October 2023 presidential primaries, there were concerns that Maduro was already fixing the process and eliminating the possibility of a fair vote.
-This included dismantling the national electoral council in June 2023 by forcing the members to resign and restaffing it in a new process led by the Venezuelan First Lady.
+Venezuela’s presidential elections are expected to occur on July 28, 2024.
+However, even before the October 2023 presidential primaries, there were concerns that Maduro was already fixing the process and eliminating the possibility of a fair vote.
+This included dismantling the national electoral council in June 2023.

 A two-pronged approach is required to support the crisis in Venezuela.